markx86/uefi-os-template/README.md

 Before you get started make sure you have virtualization enabled.
 Head over to the [Vagrant](https://www.vagrantup.com/) website and download the appropriate version for your system.

-**Note:** all the following commands are to be run in your terminal emulator or Windows console inside the project root directory or one of it's subdirectories.
+**Note:** all the following commands are to be run in your terminal emulator or Windows console inside the project root directory or one of its subdirectories.

 To start the VM type `vagrant up`.
-The initial startup will take a while, since it will upgrade the system and download all of the required dependecies needed for building the project.
+The initial startup will take a while, since it will upgrade the system and download all the required dependencies for building the project.
 Once the VM is up and running type `vagrant ssh` to login.
 You can also SSH manually into the machine; the address is `127.0.0.1:2222` or `localhost:2222`.
 The default username and password are both `vagrant`.
 Your project directory will be mounted at `/workspace` and you should be dropped inside this directory automatically at login.